Nursing Licenses

 b) In determining whether an applicant for a nurse license is unfit for licensure because of criminal history record information, the Illinois Department of Financial and Professional Regulation shall consider:

-• Crime involving dishonesty, false statement or some other element of deceit, untruthfulness or falsification
+• Crime involving dishonesty, false statements, or some other element of deceit, untruthfulness, or falsification

 • Sex Offenses